A computational medical XR discipline: CMXR in the post-pandemic era

-These very basic medical procedures \cite{MedicalProcedures} are constantly being updated and/or being extended.
-Furthermore, as medical device equipment for diagnostic or therapeutic procedures such as robotic surgery get updated, so too do the variations of these basic medical procedures thereby exponentially increasing the number of procedures requiring advanced and extensive training.
-For healthcare professionals, it’s a constant challenge to upskill / reskill following latest advances in the field as well as for the institutions to train enough of them to meet the increasing demand.
-Every other week/month/quarter, medical professionals must complete self-training courses or attend lectures/workshops/conferences to provide the best treatment for their patients and remain compliant with regulatory agencies.
-This is especially true if you’re a med-school student, resident, young or experienced surgeon or physician of any specialty or nurse.
-The traditional method of training for physicians has been to train on cadavers or on-the-job training, but of course, cadavers are scarce, expensive and logistically limited while training on real patients poses other issues (limited opportunity, repeatability not to mention possible adverse outcomes).
-With capped OR times for trainees/residents and increasingly fewer of them entering the workforce, the problem only gets worse over time.
-Similar needs/problems we also witness in the adjacent verticals of vocational or corporate skills training.
+These fundamental medical procedures \cite{MedicalProcedures} are constantly being updated and/or being extended.
+Moreover, the significant advancements in medical device equipment for diagnostic or therapeutic procedures, such as robotic surgery, exponentially evolves the range of variations within these basic medical procedures, necessitating advanced and comprehensive training for medical personnel, such as med-school students, residents, young or experienced surgeons or physicians of any specialty or nurse.
+This ongoing need for healthcare professionals to continuously upskill / reskill to adapt to the latest advancements in the field and remain compliant with regulatory agencies, along with the imperative demand for institutions to train a sufficient number of professionals to meet the escalating demand, poses a perpetual challenge.
+Traditional medical training methods either utilize cadavers, which are scarce, expensive and logistically limited, or real patients, which pose issues of limited opportunity, repeatability and possible adverse outcomes.
+This issue is intensified as OR (Operating Room) times are capped for trainees/residents and a decreasing number of them enter the workforce.
+Similar needs/problems are also witnessed in the adjacent verticals of vocational or corporate skills training.